The Atheist Bible, CC-BY Fabian M. Suchanek

 Summary

-Main Messages
+Main messages

-Part 1: Atheism and Atheists
+Part 1: Atheism and atheists

-Part 2: An Atheist View on the World
+Part 2: An atheist view on the world

 We also discuss the big question of the meaning of life.
-We argue that the meaning of life can best be understood as the intention that one a person pursues with their life, something that is up to each individual to choose.
+We argue that the meaning of life can best be understood as the intention that a person pursues with their life — something that is up to each individual to choose.
 If your intention is to have a happy life, we suggest you take care of your mental health, your physical health, and your social connections with other people.

-Part 3: An Atheist View on Gods
+Part 3: An atheist view on gods

-Part 4: An Atheist View on Religion
+Part 4: An atheist view on religion

-For this book, religion is defined as a set of beliefs that include supernatural (i.e., essentially unfalsifiable) statements.
+This part of the book discusses the world religions.
+We define religion as a set of beliefs that include supernatural (i.e., essentially unfalsifiable) statements.
 Throughout history, people have invented religions out of a desire to explain natural phenomena or as a means of social control.
-In turn, people follow a specific religion because it makes them happy, because that’s what others are doing, because they are coerced or forced, because they want to exert control over the unknown, or for a variety of other reasons.
-Today, there are a plethora of religions with different gods, concepts of afterlife, creation myths, and values.
+In turn, people follow a specific religion because they were brought up with it (and it never occurred to them to question it), because it makes them happy, because others follow it, because they are coerced or forced, because they want to exert control over the unknown, or for a variety of other reasons.
+Today, there are a plethora of religions with different gods, concepts of the afterlife, creation myths, and values.
 The religions that have survived until today use a number of strategies (called memes) to dominate over the others.

-Part 5: Discussion of the Abrahamic Religions
+Part 5: Discussion of the Abrahamic religions

-Part 6: The Effects of Religion
+Part 6: The effects of religion

 In this book, we argue that the major world religions can be criticized for their intellectual dishonesty, outdated moral values, and harmful effects on society.
 At the same time, religion can have a very positive effect on the well-being of the individual by encouraging healthy life choices, good social connections, and serenity.
-Humanists are happy to let people enjoy the positive effects of their religion, but want to keep religion out of law, politics, and public education.
+Humanists are happy to let people enjoy the positive effects of their religion but want to keep religion out of law, politics, and public education.

 Life is an unfoldment, and the further we travel the more truth we can comprehend.
 To understand the things that are at our door is the best preparation for understanding those that lie beyond.